Martin Tsenkov

 Skills & Familiarity

-• Wired network attacks: ARP spoofing / ARP poisoning, VLAN hopping, MAC flooding / MAC spoofing, DHCP starvation / rogue DHCP.
+• Wired and wireless network attacks: ARP spoofing / poisoning, VLAN hopping, MAC flooding / spoofing, rogue DHCP, Evil Twin / Rogue AP, deauthentication attacks and WPA/WPA2 handshake capture.

-• Active Directory / Enterprise attacks: familiar with Kerberos/NTLM abuse techniques such as Kerberoasting, Silver Ticket and Golden Ticket attacks.
+• Active Directory attack concepts: familiar with Kerberos/NTLM abuse techniques such as Kerberoasting and ticket-based attack scenarios.

 Contact